Benefits of Black Tea, Who Knew?

 Glaucoma – Caffeinated black tea increases eye pressure.
 The increase begins a half-hour after drinking and remains for about an hour and a half.
 Let your eye doctor know.

-Diarrhea – the caffeine in black tea may cause diarrhea if drinking in excess
+Diarrhea – The caffeine in black tea may cause diarrhea if drinking in excess

 Constipation – The tannins in black tea may cause constipation